 The reason cheese can make cats sick is that most felines are lactose intolerant.
 This means they don’t have the right enzymes to digest dairy products.
 If a cat is lactose intolerant and eats cheese, she could develop diarrhea and vomiting.

 So, if your cat has eaten a small piece of cheese, chances are she will be OK.
-And if she’s eaten a large portion of cheese, then it’s a good idea to call the vet.
-There’s a good chance your cat could develop severe diarrhea and vomiting.
+However, if she’s eaten a large portion of cheese, then it’s a good idea to call the vet.
+There’s a chance your cat could develop severe diarrhea and vomiting.
 This is something that should be treated by the vet in order to avoid dehydration and other symptoms.

 It’s OK for your cat to have a very small piece of cheese now and then but be sure not to make it a regular habit.
 It’s really not good for your feline companion!